Maple syrup: Sources

-Three species of maple (Acer) trees are predominantly used to produce maple syrup: the sugar maple (Acer saccharum), the black maple (A. nigrum), and the red maple (A. rubrum), because of the high sugar content (roughly two to five percent) in the sap of these species.
+Three species of maple (Acer) trees are the main sources of maple syrup: the sugar maple (A. saccharum), the black maple (A. nigrum), and the red maple (A. rubrum), because their sap has a high sugar content, two to five per cent.
 The black maple is included as a subspecies or variety in a more broadly viewed concept of A. saccharum, the sugar maple, by some botanists.
 Of these, the red maple has a shorter season because it buds earlier than sugar and black maples, which alters the flavour of the sap.

 A few other species of maple are also sometimes used as sources of sap for producing maple syrup, including the box elder or Manitoba maple (Acer negundo), the silver maple (A. saccharinum), and the bigleaf maple (A. macrophyllum).
-In the Southeastern United States, Florida sugar maple (Acer floridanum) is occasionally used for maple syrup production.
+In the Southeastern United States Florida sugar maple (Acer floridanum) is occasionally used for maple syrup production.

 Similar syrups may also be produced from walnut, birch, or palm trees, among other sources.

 History

 Indigenous peoples

 Indigenous peoples living in northeastern North America were the first groups known to have produced maple syrup and maple sugar.
 According to Indigenous oral traditions, as well as archaeological evidence, maple tree sap was being processed into syrup long before Europeans arrived in the region.
 There are no authenticated accounts of how maple syrup production and consumption began, but various legends exist; one of the most popular involves maple sap being used in place of water to cook venison served to a chief.
 Indigenous tribes developed rituals around syrup-making, celebrating the Sugar Moon (the first full moon of spring) with a Maple Dance.
 Many aboriginal dishes replaced the salt traditional in European cuisine with maple syrup.

 The Algonquians recognized maple sap as a source of energy and nutrition.
 At the beginning of the spring thaw, they made V-shaped incisions in tree trunks; they then inserted reeds or concave pieces of bark to run the sap into clay buckets or tightly woven birch-bark baskets.
-The maple sap was concentrated first by leaving it exposed to the cold temperatures overnight and disposing of the layer of ice that formed on top.
+The maple sap was concentrated first by leaving it exposed to the low temperatures overnight and disposing of the layer of ice that formed on top.
 Following that, the sap was transported by sled to large fires where it was boiled in clay pots to produce maple syrup.
 Often, multiple pots were used in conjunction, with the liquid being transferred between them as it grew more concentrated.
-Contrary to popular belief, syrup was not produced by dropping heated stones into wooden bowls.
+Contrary to popular belief, syrup was not typically produced by dropping heated stones into wooden bowls, especially in northeast North America where Indigenous cultures had been using clay pots for thousands of years.
+However, modern and historic sources contain evidence that hot stones may have occasionally been used in the upper Midwest and Canada, where hollowed out logs and birchbark containers typically replaced clay pots.